1952 (Age 1)

 1966 (Age 15)

 Elliott's grammar school was run by martinets, who considered Elliott a rebel and he was constantly in trouble for ignoring rules he considered ridiculous.
-With his long Oscar Wilde haircut, op art shirts and Cuban heel Chelsea boots, he was caned on average once a week, for unacceptable behaviour.
-Long hair was forbidden and strict school uniform was mandatory.
-Elliott considered the canings unacceptable behaviour and refused to conform.
-He argued with his masters, that there was nothing wrong with his appearance, only their response to it.
-He told them his dress sense was 'superior to the uniforms' and that said uniforms were 'artistically bereft of taste.'
+With his long Oscar Wilde haircut, op art shirts and Cuban heel Chelsea boots, he was caned on average once a week, for unacceptable behaviour and ignoring the strict dress code.
+Long hair was forbidden and school uniform was mandatory.
+Elliott considered the futile attempts to curb his exhuberance and flamboyance, quite disturbing.
+So he refused to conform with the all pervasive dullness.
+He argued with his masters, that the school and its uniforms, were 'artistically bereft of taste' and that his dress sense was 'superior to the uniforms'.
+He further argued that there was nothing wrong with his appearance, only their response to it.

 He eventually dropped out of school and instead went off on his motorbike to juke box cafés, with his red-headed, micro-skirted, fur-coated girlfriend.
 Which he says, taught him much more about life, than cloistered academia.
 He didn't turn up for his exams.
-On one occasion when they phoned his parents, Elliott turned up, but handed in a blank sheet of paper.
+On one occasion when they phoned his parents, Elliott reluctantly turned up , dragging his feet, but handed in a blank sheet of paper.
 Which Elliott says was 'a definitive, visual statement about my education'.
-Elliott found the attempt to stamp out his creative persona, offensive and ergo completely rejected the idea of going on to Art College.
-He also says he knew his art would be "too exciting for the educational environment".
+The attempts to stamp out Elliott's creative persona were completely unsuccessful.
+They were however, the principal reason the artist rejected the idea of going on to art college.
+He also says he knew his art would be "too exciting for the educational establishment".

 1968 (Age 17)